 Our friend Ilcho had died four years ago, in his early forties, and Raina in January of this year.
 She was 46.
 Petko had died too.
 (You may recall he had been ill with heart problems, and had lost a leg.
 When we last saw him though, in May 2004, he had seemed robust and was tooling around proudly on crutches in his apartment.)
 He died a week after that visit.
 Baba Gencha told us that having her grandchildren nearby, with Baby Dani coming to visit and play, makes life worthwhile.

 While we were in Pazardjik we were hosted by Vessi and Miladin, “The Doctor.”
 They were such generous hosts, making sure we had everything we could need.
 After her stint as Stormy’s teaching counterpart when we were there, Vessi got a job with the Peace Corps teaching the new volunteers Bulgarian, and after the Peace Corps she ran for a city government position which gained her a fair amount of fame in town.
 Now she manages, along with its founder, an NGO that provides services to old people, including running two nursing homes.
-They have an office in the Center of town, four workers and a few occasional volunteers in a bright and roomy storefront where people drop in to make arrangements and do paperwork for all kinds of senior services.
+They have an office in the Center, four workers and a few occasional volunteers in a bright and roomy storefront where people drop in to make arrangements and do paperwork for all kinds of senior services.
 We went to the nearby village of Mokrishte to see one of their nursing homes where we visited with the staff (four new job positions for the village!) and talked (a little one-way, for some) with the nine residents of the home.
-One spoke in English, and the staff were amazed since he hardly spoke at all, with his stroke, let alone in perfect English.
+One bed-ridden man greeted us in English, and the staff were amazed since he hardly spoke at all, with his stroke, let alone in perfect English.
 We also chatted with patrons of the Pensioners’ Club which was set up in connection with the home, in a large room on the ground floor.